Senth/the-game-v3/README.md

-# the-game-v3
+# The Game v3

-Puzzle Hunt game
+A puzzle hunt game